saegl5/jiayou_update_events/README.md

 4. Create an HTML file, and name it "Index."
 5. Copy and paste [the markup text](./Index.html) into the editor, and save the file.
 6. Deploy the project as a Web app, and open the assigned URL.
 7. Modify the calendar name, search query, events' title, location, description, start time, and end time.
-(Modifying the calendar name is recommended, if you had created events on an alternate calendar. ***Must name the calendar differently from the owner name, otherwise the script will not update events.***)
+(Modifying the calendar name is recommended, if you had created events on an alternate calendar. ***Must name the calendar differently from the owner name, otherwise the app will not update events.***)
 8. Press submit.
 (Requires permission to make changes to events and another authorization. ***Note also that updating calendar events may be subject to a [use limit](https://support.google.com/a/answer/2905486?hl=en).***)

 ## Known Issue